 In the late 1980’s the section of the dam between the intake structure and the southwest shore was improved to include a concrete spillway and a flume to safely channel the spillway flow into Reeds Brook.
 The GLNFH valve house is located approximately 50 feet downstream of the dam on the southwest side of Reeds Brook.
 The new spillway and flume protect the GLNFH valve house and road from the possibility of inundation by high spillway flow during extreme weather events.
 The GLNFH draws water from the lake via two concrete lined ductile iron pipes (non-project) beneath the southwest section of the dam.

 The dam is a dry rock, concrete, timber, and sheet steel dam that is a maximum of 7.5 feet high, has a maximum top width of 7 feet, and is 272.7 feet long.
 The dam is oriented in the northeast-southwest direction.
-A concrete gravity dam section approximately 83 feet long makes up the southeast end of the dam.
+A concrete gravity dam section approximately 83 feet long makes up the southwest end of the dam.
 Within this section is a 79.8 foot spillway channel with a crest elevation of 160.7 feet NGVD29 datum, with fish screens which extend two feet above the crest.

 Adjacent to the spillway is the intake structure, described above.
 Moving northeast along the dam, adjacent to the intake structure is the concrete gate structure.
 The gate structure is 20.2 feet in length and contains two manually operated gates which measure 6.4’ wide by 7.25’ high and 6.3’ wide by 7.25’ high.
 The gate sill elevation is 154.0 feet NGVD29 datum, which corresponds to the 0.5 foot mark on the staff gauge located next to the gate structure.
 A concrete walkway and an 18.2’ long by 13.7’ high steel frame with a 6-ton (or similar) chain hoist for the gates and a 2-ton (or similar) chain hoist for the fish screens are located over the gate section.
 The deck is at an elevation of 162.5 feet NGVD29 and has a handrail on the downstream side (away from the gates).